When can my child start school?

 I am not sure which school I want my child to attend and would like to visit the school before making my choice.

 You should contact the head teacher at the school you are interested in and they will arrange a date and time for you to visit.

-The first year of school is called Reception Year.
+The first year of school is called reception year.
 You will need to apply for your child’s school place in September of the year before your child starts school.
-The online application process starts from 1 September 2017 for children born between 01/09/13 and 31/08/14 who are starting school in September 2018.
-All applications must be made by 15 January 2018.
+The online application process starts from 1 September 2018 for children born between 01/09/14 and 31/08/15 who are starting school in September 2019.
+All applications must be made by 15 January 2019.

 You should complete a separate application for each of your children.
-If applying on line or via paper you should go through the same process for each child.
 You will then receive a separate acknowledgement for each submitted application.
-If you do not receive an acknowledgement for each child you must contact the School Admissions.
+If you do not receive an acknowledgement for each child you must contact Admissions staff.

 Yes.
 You have the legal right to explain your reasons for wanting a particular school, including philosophical or religious reasons.
 However, these reasons will only be taken into account if they are directly linked to the admissions criteria for the schools you have listed on your application.

 What address should I use on my application form?

 You should use your current permanent address where you are living at the time you fill in the application, and include the Council Tax Customer Reference Number for that address.
 Please make sure that the address and postcode you give us are correct because we may use them to see whether you qualify under a particular admission criterion.
 We regularly check addresses, including visits from the Children and Family Support Workers, and if details are not correct we will withdraw the offer of a school place.
 For example, it is not valid to state the address of a childminder, grandparent or any other relation.